 Similar to iterative processes, agile models perform multiple iterations of analysis, design, implementation, and product testing.
 This methodology is based on the concept of Minimal Viable Product (MVP) whose core is formed by the first pair of successful iterations.

 The development team can create software quickly, flexibly adapting it to the inevitable changes (without the element of constant control) – which results in increased customer satisfaction.
-The methodology is born in the field of software development, but can be used in any industry or company.
+The methodology is born in the field of software development, but can be used in any industry or enterprise company.

 - For whom